mqttiotstuff/iotmonitor/README.md

 ## IOTMonitor project

 This project is a simple monitoring system for MQTT based communication, iotmonitor let you monitor the existing devices, using a config file.
 And also restore their states when they reconnect to the broker.
-It really help to maintain things working, even when they fails.
+It really help to maintain things working, even if they fails.

 Each device has a communication time out, when the timeout is reached, the iotmonitor publish a specific monitoring topic failure for the device, with the latest contact timestamp